vineet891/DL-Assignment/README.md

     - KL-Divergence
   - Number of Hidden Layers - 1 to 10
   - Number of Nodes in Hidden Layers - 16 to 1024

+- Assignment-2:
+A Convolutional Neural Network(CNN) for a Multiclass Classification task is run.
+The performance of the model is analyzed.